The normal material in threejs

 There are other attributes to be aware of beyond just normals

 So there is the normal attribute of a buffer geometry instance, but then there are other major attributes of a buffer geometry such as the position and uv attributes along with a number of other attributes that might come into play also.
-The position, normal, and uv attributes are the core attributes that just about nay geometry should have, at least of the intention is to use it with mesh objects at least.
-There are also additional attributes that have to do with using vertex colors, ones that have to do with animation such as morph attributes, weights, ect.
-Also there is getting into making your own custom attributes when doing so is called for.
+The position, normal, and uv attributes are the core attributes that just about any geometry should have, at least if the intention is to use it with mesh objects at least.

 Computing the vertex normals attribute